 Logos, quotes, press releases, media interviews, and customer success stories on your company’s site and promoted through the various social media platforms, including your user communities, are powerful drivers for brand awareness.

 Namedrops, customer success stories, and online reviews reinforce proof points of your company as a contender in the buyer’s journey.
 Often, your customer has already pre-qualified you before the call to engage in an in-person meeting.
 Your ability to know who your advocates are makes a difference, and it demonstrates you have a relationship with those customers.

 Proof of Concept Demos

-During and after proof of concept demos, prospects are looking to be reminded why you should be on their short list.
-The ability to refer to positive online third-party product reviews pacts a powerful punch.
+During and after proof of concept demos, prospects are looking to be reminded why you should be on their shortlist—the ability to refer to favorable online third-party product reviews pacts a powerful punch.

-Formal proposals still exist especially in very competitive markets, like software or hardware.
-Increasingly common is the need for referrals for renewals.
-You can make this tedious process easier by having an arsenal of customer namedrops and proof points.
+Formal proposals still exist mainly in very competitive markets, like software or hardware.
+Increasingly common is the need for referrals for renewals, and this tedious process can be more manageable by having an arsenal of customer namedrops and proof points.

-They can tell your story best whether on the phone in a 1:1 call or in-person via a site visit.
+They can tell your story best, whether on the phone in a 1:1 call or in person via a site visit.
 This is a more intimate engagement and allows both your advocates and your prospects to network with each other.